developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ### Create StageNow Configuration Profile

 Create a StageNow configuration profile to apply server settings in the app client for it to communicate with the server.
-The server configuration XML file is required, supplied by Zebra.<br><br>
+The server configuration XML file is required, supplied by Zebra.

-Steps to create a StageNow configuration profile:
+<p>Steps to create a StageNow configuration profile:</p>

 1. Open [StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) on a host computer.
 2. In the StageNow home screen, click **Create New Profile** from the left menu.